Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Modeling and Problem Formulation

 The full description of these constraints and other constraints on battery State-of-charge (SoC) and solar and load curtailment is omitted here for lack of space and can be found in~\cite{nazir2022optimization}.
-The decision variables in this problem are:
+Based on the above equations, the baseline optimization problem for the microgrid can be formulated as: